ritwikd/rpn-calc/README.md

     117
     $

+To view an explanation of each step, use the "--simple true" flag.
+This works for both the Python file and the binary.

-If you have any questions, or find an error, feel free to email me at ritzymail@gmail.com.
+If you have any usage-related questions, find any errors, or have any RPN related questions, feel free to email me at ritzymail@gmail.com.